adamsilverstein/wp-post-meta-revisions/README.md

 == Description ==

+## Important
+**Version 2.0.0** of this plugin introduces a streamlined storage format for revisioned meta that is not backwards compatible with previous versions (1.0 and lower) of the plugin.
+Restoring revisions data from a previous version is not supported and arrays may not work as expected.
+If you need to be able to restore from previous versions, avoid upgrading or read the full issue to see how you can migrate your data: https://github.com/adamsilverstein/wp-post-meta-revisions/pull/56/.

 This plugin implements a <i>post meta revisioning</i> feature as arrived at in https://core.trac.wordpress.org/ticket/20564.

 The goal of releasing this code as a plugin is to allow as many people as possible to easily test the post meta revisioning feature, and also hopefully move towards inclusion of the feature into core, following the <a href="https://make.wordpress.org/core/features-as-plugins/">Features as Plugins</a> model.